alex/release/Readme.md

 $ convox run --app release release kernel
 ```

-When CI has passed, you can cut a "latest" release.
-Every new install will then use this release.
+When CI has passed, you can cut a "latest" release, which every fresh install will use.

 ```
 $ convox run --app release release kernel --latest